abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-2.md

 toc: right
 ---

 In the [first part] of this series of posts, we wrote a simple [Sudoku] solver in [Haskell] which used a [constraint satisfaction] algorithm with [backtracking].
-The solution worked well but was found to be very slow.
-In this post, we are going to improve the solution to make it **fast**.
+The solution worked well but was very slow.
+In this post, we are going to improve it and make it **fast**.

 <!--more-->

+This is the second post in a series of posts:

+1. [Fast Sudoku Solver in Haskell #1: A Simple Solution]
+2. [Fast Sudoku Solver in Haskell #2: A Faster Solution]

 * toc